 - Design and installation controls;

 - Proposed building heights;

-- Render thickness and specification;
+- · Render thickness and specification;

-- Material specifications, including insulant, mesh, beading and fixing specifications;
+- Material specifications, including insulant, mesh, beading and fixings specifications;

 - Joint design;

-- Construction details; - Maintenance requirements.
+- Construction details;

+- Maintenance requirements.

-The assessment indicates that the system should remain effective for at least 30 years, providing that it is designed, installed and maintained in accordance with this Certificate.
+The assessment indicates that the system should remain effective for at least 30 years subject to normal use, regular inspection and maintenance; providing that it is designed, installed and maintained in accordance with this Certificate.
 Any damage to the surface finish shall be repaired immediately and regular maintenance shall be undertaken as outlined in Section 4.7 of this Certificate.